BZoennchen/supercollider-book/chapters/supercollider/pattern.md

 ``Pbind`` passes the whole event to this function.
 Therefore, we can look inside the event, and use the information to compute our value.
-In the following code snippet we print the ``amp`` so you can see the effect.
+In the following code snippet, we print the ``amp`` so you can see the effect.

 ```isc
 (